tsekitsi/viszot/README.md

 ### 1.2 Contribution

 In this project I develop a web application, VisZot, that extends the citation management software Zotero.
-VisZot allows users to define and visualize relationships between citations in their Zotero library (e.g. A cites B).
+Zotero is a free, open-source application that lets users organize sources (e.g. books, articles, web pages) into "collections", which are exportable and shareable.
+Notably, it makes is exceptionally easy to capture bibliographic information from the web (e.g. with the "Zotero Connector" web browser extension).
+My application, VisZot, allows users to define and visualize relationships between citations in their Zotero library (e.g. A cites B).
 All data created in VisZot gets stored with the citations in Zotero using the Zotero API.
 Therefore, a user's VisZot data and Zotero library are fundamentally synchronized.

 ### 1.3 Overview